Creation of resources listing all the tools and their metadata relevant to your community

 file will be generated in communities/<your community>/resources/

 folder reflecting the Galaxy tool landscape for your community.
-You can step-by-step review all tools in your community and update the tools_status.tsv
+You or other community members can review tools in your community from this page to make step-by-step changes or updates to the tools_status.tsv

 Embed the interactive table in your community page on the Hub